Reach out to your administrator and ask them to deploy Adobe Express school or district accounts for you and your students.

 Some teachers might create classroom accounts before their administrators claim their Adobe Admin Console.
 Administrators who later claim their console can still turn off the classroom account feature, if they choose to do so.

 Teachers and students who lose access to their classroom accounts due to administrators disabling classrooms will receive an Adobe email notification letting them know the accounts have been disabled.
-If their account is disabled, teachers will need to speak with their administrator about the school or district’s preferred method of accessing Creative Cloud Express.
+If their account is disabled, teachers will need to speak with their administrator about the school or district’s preferred method of accessing Adobe Express.

 The teacher is a verified teacher in the United States.
 Adobe will also check that the teacher is based in the United States - classroom accounts are not available outside the United States at this time